ACCA Corporate and Business Law (F4) Certification Practice Exam

 Question: 1 / 720

-What is the primary purpose of a company's memorandum of association?
+What is the key legal requirement for a company’s articles of association?

-To outline the internal rules of the company
+They must outline the internal management of the company.

 Get further explanation with Examzify DeepDiveBeta